CMSgov/bluebutton-web-server/docker-compose/readme.md

   source ~/bin/source_aws.sh
   ```

 To setup any ENV variables specific to your local development work, add them to the `.env` file.
+Minimally you should copy `.env.example` in the root of the repository into a `.env` file in the same place.
 This file is in the `.gitignore`, so will not get added in commits (local use only).
 You can also override ENVs used in the `docker-compose/bluebutton_server_start.sh` web server startup script.

 To startup the Docker containerized BB2 server using slsx:

 ```
-docker-compose up -d
+docker-compose --profile slsx up -d
 ```

 Or equivalently: